-In 2013-2014 Property Tax Revenues are budgeted to decrease by 3.8% from the 2012-2013 actual amounts.
-The amount budgeted for the upcoming year is based on information received from Placer and Nevada Counties regarding the valuation of property within the District's boundaries and does not anticipate the level of redevelopment agency trust fund reimbursements the District received in the fiscal year ended September 30, 2013.
+In 2014-2015 Property Tax Revenues were budgeted to increase by 1.6% from the 2013-2014 actual amounts.
+The amount budgeted for the upcoming year is based on information received from Placer and Nevada Counties regarding the valuation of property within the District's boundaries.
 The Board takes the task of managing the monies received from the District taxpayers seriously.
 The budgeting process includes analysis of expenditures based on parameters established by the Board of Directors.
 The parameters are stated as percentages of property tax revenues.
 Any decrease in the level of funding from property taxes thus flows through the budgeting process.

-The District policy relating to the designation of unrestricted net position was reviewed and revised in September of 2013; the policy can be viewed as a tool for communicating the Board's plans for the accumulated net position of the District.
+The District policy relating to the designation of unrestricted net position was reviewed and revised in October of 2014; the policy can be viewed as a tool for communicating the Board's plans for the accumulated net position of the District.